ensoft/marple/docs/README.md

 <a name="stackplot_example"></a>
 ![stackplot](./res/stackplot.png)

-**Figure:** An example stack plot, showing memory usage by process over time.
+**Figure:** An example stack plot, showing memory usage by process over time for the system, with two spikes indicating possible bottlenecks.

 #### Event plotter